-- (a) The Service Contract Act (SCA), 41 U.S.C. §§ 6701-6701, applies to contracts over \$2,500, including purchase orders, the principal purpose of which is to furnish services through the use of service employees for work to be performed in the United States, Puerto Rico, Guam, or the U.S. Virgin Islands.
-See: Guide, Vol 14, § 130.20.55. - (b) The SCA does not apply to: - (1) employees employed in bona fide executive, administrative, or professional capacities, or - (2) computer systems analysts, computer programmers, software engineers, and other similarly skilled computer employees, as defined in 29 CFR part 541.
+The Service Contract Act (SCA), 41 U.S.C. § 351 et seq., applies to contracts over \$2,500, including purchase orders, the principal purpose of which is to furnish services through the use of service employees for work to be performed in the United States, Puerto Rico, Guam, or the U.S. Virgin Islands.
+See: Guide, Vol 14, § 130.20.55.
+The SCA does not apply to employees employed in bona fide executive, administrative or professional capacities or to computer systems analysts, computer programmers, software engineers, and other similarly skilled computer employees, as defined in 29 CFR part 541.

-- (c) Some examples of service employees include:

-- stenographic reporting services,

-- equipment repair services,

-- clerical services.

-- janitorial services,

-- copy center services,

-- mail related services, and

-- data collection, processing and analysis services.

-- (d) SCA applies regardless of:

-- (1) the beneficiary of the services (judiciary or general public);

-- (2) the source of funding (judiciary or the public); or

-- (3) the place of performance (judiciary or contractor's premises).
+Some examples of service employees include stenographic reporting services, equipment repair services, clerical services, janitorial services, copy center services, mail related services, and data collection, processing and analysis services.
+SCA applies regardless of the beneficiary of the services (judiciary or general public); the source of funding (judiciary or the public); or the place of performance (judiciary or contractor's premises).

-(a) SCA requires that service contracts over \$2,500 contain mandatory provisions regarding minimum wages and fringe benefits.
-It requires contractors to pay their service employees at least the wages and fringe benefits prevailing in that locality and in no event may service employees

-- be paid less than the minimum wages specified in the Fair Labor Standards Act, 29 U.S.C.
-206(a)(1). - (b) In addition to including a provision in the solicitation and resulting contract notifying contractors that the Act applies, a wage determination issued by the Department of Labor (DOL) must be included as an attachment and made part of the solicitation and resulting contract if the services are subject to the Act.
+SCA requires that service contracts over \$2,500 contain mandatory provisions regarding minimum wages and fringe benefits.
+It requires contractors to pay their service employees at least the wages and fringe benefits prevailing in that locality and in no event may service employees be paid less than the minimum wages specified in the Fair Labor Standards Act, 29 U.S.C.
+206(a)(1).
+In addition to including a provision in the solicitation and resulting contract notifying contractors that the Act applies, a wage determination issued by the Department of Labor (DOL) must be included as an attachment and made part of the solicitation and resulting contract if the services are subject to the Act.